 Since the passage of the SWRMMA, the Department has worked diligently to implement its requirements.
 Several revisions and additions to the Department's Solid Waste program regulations have been made, while others are currently under development for future promulgation.
-Chief among these revisions were the establishment of the Alabama Recycling Fund (ARF) Grants program, the Solid Waste Fund (SWF) Site Remediation program, the Landfill Operator Certification program, a Statewide Solid Waste Reduction goal, and the Recycling Facility and Composting programs.
+Chief among these revisions were the establishment of the Recycling Program, Alabama Recycling Fund (ARF) Grants program, the Solid Waste Fund (SWF) Site Remediation program, the Landfill Operator Certification program, the Coal Combustion Residuals (CCR) Program, the Beneficial Use Program, the Composting Program, and a Statewide Solid Waste Reduction goal.

-The SWRMMA established a Statewide solid waste disposal fee of \$1/ton or \$0.25/cubic yard for all solid waste disposed in Alabama landfills.
+The SWRMMA established a statewide solid waste disposal fee of \$1/ton or \$0.25/cubic yard for all solid waste disposed in Alabama landfills.
 The revenues generated by this fee have enabled the Department to add needed staff necessary to carry out the programmatic requirements of the law.
-The funding has led to a significant reduction in unauthorized dumps (UAD's) and an increase in the overall compliance rate at permitted landfills from 57% for FY 2008 to 96% in FY 2018, as determined by the number of formal enforcement actions relative to the number of compliance inspections conducted.
+The funding has led to a significant reduction in unauthorized dumps (UAD's) and an increase in the overall compliance rate at permitted landfills from 57% for FY 2008 to 96% in FY 2020, as determined by the number of formal enforcement actions relative to the number of compliance inspections conducted.

-The ARF grant program has awarded local governments and their partners more than \$17 million dollars since its inception in 2009.
-By returning these funds to local communities, ADEM has played a key role in the creation or expansion of approximately 20 local recycling programs which have been instrumental in diverting significant quantities of solid waste from landfills, providing economic benefits to the local governments, as well as to their private enterprise partners, and preserving our State's natural resources.
+The ARF grant program has awarded local governments and their partners more than \$20 million dollars since its inception in 2009.
+By returning these funds to local communities, ADEM has played a key role in the creation or expansion of approximately 25 local recycling programs which have been instrumental in diverting significant quantities of solid waste from landfills, providing economic benefits to the local governments, as well as to their private enterprise partners, and preserving our State's natural resources.

 The solid waste reduction goal of 25% was established in the 1991 State Solid Waste Management Plan and was retained in the 2008 update to the Alabama Solid Waste Management Plan.
 Recycling facilities are required to register with the Department and report on their activities regarding collection and processing of recyclable commodities using a web based reporting tool.
 The online reporting has resulted in the solid waste reduction rate increasing to exceed the 25% goal.
 The solid waste reduction rate is currently calculated at over 25%, more than three times the rate calculated in 2008.
-Although current international recycling market forces are presenting significant challenges to recycling programs in Alabama and throughout the Unites States, ADEM will continue to work to promote and advance solid waste reduction programs in Alabama.
+Although current international recycling market forces are presenting significant challenges to recycling programs in Alabama and throughout the Unites States, as well as the impact of the COVID-19 pandemic, ADEM will continue to work to promote and advance solid waste reduction programs in Alabama.

 This report contains information on the ADEM Solid Waste Program activities and accomplishments since the passage of the SWRMMA.
 The Department is proud of the accomplishments achieved since passage of the SWRMMA and is excited by the challenges and opportunities that lie ahead for its Solid Waste Program.
 The Department looks forward to the continued support for these efforts by Governor Kay Ivey, the Legislature, and the citizens of Alabama.
-In accordance with the requirements of the SWRMMA, this biennial report focuses on the ADEM Solid Waste Program's activities and accomplishments for the period of October 1, 2016 through September 30, 2018.
+In accordance with the requirements of the SWRMMA, this biennial report focuses on the ADEM Solid Waste Program's activities and accomplishments for the period of October 1, 2018 through September 30, 2020.